rcolepeterson/playbyplay/README.md

 - Balanced technical integration (React, AI APIs) with creative storytelling.
 - Learned to generate engaging commentary for a wide range of video types, not just sports.

+## Demo Password

+This project uses an environment variable (`NEXT_PUBLIC_SITE_PASSWORD`) for the site password.
+This is for demo purposes only and is not intended as a secure authentication method for production use.
+Set your own password in your `.env.local` file.

 ## Running Locally

 1. Clone the repository.